 Ingredients:

-- Quinoa or millet (as an iron-rich whole grain)
+- Quinoa or millet (as iron-rich whole grain)

 - Tofu or tempeh (for plant-based iron)

-- Leafy vegetables such as spinach or kale (for iron and other nutrients)
+- Leafy greens like spinach or kale (for iron and additional nutrients)

 - Roasted peppers and tomatoes (for vitamin C)